Janaki6/Goodcabs/README.md

 Goodcabs Performance Analysis: Driving Success in Tier-2 Cities 🚖

 Goodcabs, a growing cab service in India, has been operating in tier-2 cities for two years but is aiming to improve market penetration and performance.

 Through the Codebasics Resume Challenge #13, I had the opportunity to dive deep into their operational data and provide insights into key metrics like trip volume, passenger satisfaction, and revenue trends.
 This project allowed me to blend technical skills with business strategy to uncover actionable insights and drive growth!

-Objective: Provide a data-driven analysis of performance metrics to identify gaps, optimize operations, and drive growth.

 Tools Used: